 Types of Financial Aid at Vermont State

 - Scholarships: Institutional merit-based scholarships are awarded by the admissions office using information provided on your admissions application.
-Scholarships are available for first-year students, returning students, transfer students, international students, out-of-state students, and first-generation students.
+Scholarships are available for first-year students, returning students, transfer students, international students, out-of-state students, and first-generation students who are registered full-time.
 Many students also apply for outside scholarships to help with the cost of attendance.
 Scholarships are aid that you do not have to pay back.

 - Grants: Federal and institutional grants are awarded to students who demonstrate financial need.
 Many Vermont State students are eligible for these grants.
+Students must be registered full-time for institutional grants.
 Grants are aid that you do not have to pay back.